aayush6200/gpt/README.txt

 Architecture:
-            Authentication: It is done using django built in authentication system
+            Authentication: It is done using django built in authentication system,login and signup will be done using "MERN STRACK" as microservice.
+                                    Follow this link for more info: https://github.com/aayush6200/mern-auth

             Authorization:For Authorization and accessing the app, all the associates will be manually registered on Django Database.
 So when user registers using his email/password, if he is not in django database, he will